 Are you considering Ibstock Place School for your child?
 We've collated everything you need to know about applying for a place in Year 7.
 Learn about key dates, what's covered on the entrance exam, and how to help your child prepare.

 Ibstock Place School is a private day school located on a 10-acre site on the edge of Richmond Park in Roehampton, London.
 It consists of a prep and senior school, providing education to boys and girls from the ages of 4 to 18.

-The school has a long history of co-education and believes that an environment where boys and girls learn together is fruitful, fulfilling, and effective at preparing young people for adult life.
-Students at Ibstock Place learn within a supportive environment and build friendships with students across year groups through a vertical house tutoring system.
+Ibstock Place has a long history of co-education.
+It's thought that educating boys and girls together is fruitful, fulfilling, and effective at preparing them for adult life.
+Students learn within a supportive environment, while a vertical tutoring system allows them to build friendships with children of other ages.

 Beyond the classroom, students at Ibstock Place have access to multiple co-curricular opportunities.
-Sports fixtures against other leading schools take place throughout the week and at weekends, with a variety of non-competitive sports on offer at lunchtime and after school.
-Students can also get involved in an exciting range of dance classes, drama productions, art exhibitions and gallery visits, and music ensembles and choirs.
+Sports fixtures take place throughout the week and at weekends, with many more sports on offer at lunchtime and after school.
+There is also an exciting range of dance classes, drama productions, art exhibitions, gallery visits, and music ensembles and choirs.